10 Tips: The School Day Just Got Healthier

 MyPlate can help kids make better food choices

 Show children how to make healthy food choices at school by using MyPlate.
-Visit MyPlate's 10 Tips Series for tips and resources.
+Visit MyPlate's print materials for the 10 Tips series, MyPlate MyWins Tips, and other resources.

 Resources for parents